lauragift21/giftegwuenu.dev/content/posts/year-in-review-2019.md

 ![](https://paper-attachments.dropbox.com/s_613553E3A2CF0B36768E92B8020027C7BF360306EC6342F8BDEAE81FF9AA8BEE_1577443603774_EGgtusgWwAA_muk.jpg)

 I was super active in the community this year.
 This comes with a lot of hard work and opportunities.
 I helped organized 6 events (meetups and a conference).
 The Vue Vixens Nigeria chapter I help run had 3 events with over 150 women introduced to Vue.js.
 JAMstack Lagos a community I started with a friend [William Imoh](https://twitter.com/iChuloo) now has almost [600 members on Meetup](https://www.meetup.com/JAMStack-Lagos) with two events under our belts I look forward to doing more in 2020.
-I also helped co-organize one of the biggest conferences in Africa [Concatenate Conference](http://concatenate.dev/) with other amazing folks (Sarah, Simona, Christian, and Silm).
+I also helped co-organize one of the biggest conferences in Africa [Concatenate Conference](http://concatenate.dev/) with other amazing folks (Sarah, Simona, Christian, and Silm) this is my biggest highlight of the year.

 ![Vue Vixens 😍](https://paper-attachments.dropbox.com/s_613553E3A2CF0B36768E92B8020027C7BF360306EC6342F8BDEAE81FF9AA8BEE_1577443125933_IMG_5611.jpg)